-Our preferred investments are in companies that have, or have the potential of developing: (i) sustainable competitive advantages, (ii) meaningful barriers to entry, (iii) strong market share, (iv) non-cyclical business models and (v) substantial EBITDA margins and free cash flow.
+At this point, our preferred investments are in companies that complement the business we already own.
+In this context we look for businesses that have, or have the potential of developing, (i) sustainable competitive advantages, (ii) meaningful barriers to entry, (iii) strong market share, (iv) non-cyclical business models and (v) substantial EBITDA margins and free cash flow.
 While we employ a flexible and generalist approach in evaluating opportunities, the following sets out a few key considerations by which we judge opportunities.

 - Market Opportunity –

 We like companies that are facing a market opportunity that provides room for substantial growth organically or through acquisitions and/or industry consolidation.
 We are particularly attracted to companies that are poised to capitalize on major structural changes or trends within their target markets.

 We like companies that can build or sustain a winning position over an extended timeframe based on some combination of unique market position, access to inputs, specialized expertise or intellectual property or other barriers to entry.